How to get the greatest benefits from working remotely – the ultimate guide

 Save money

 When employees work from home, the office doesn’t need to supply all the snacks or pizza or food delivery it might receive, and workers can save some extra money on public or personal transport.
 A piece of research done by Global Workplace Analytics stated that companies can save an average of $11000 per half-time telecommuting employee in the office.
 This figure is based on savings that come from increased productivity, decreased real estate expenses, reduced employee absenteeism and turnover.
-Employees in the US saved from $2500 to $4000 annually just by telecommuting half the time.
+Employees in the US save from $2500 to $4000 annually just by telecommuting half the time.
 Working from home pays off for everyone, pun intended.

 Decrease your carbon footprint

 We all have to do our part to slow the growth of climate change.
-Working from home can be one such option – it cuts the need for a (potentially) long commute, reduces the environmental cost of running an office which is filled with multiple computers, printers, fluorescent lights, etc. According to some sources, the energy consumption of office equipment can be up to twice of what is consumed at home.
+Working from home can be one such option – it cuts the need for a (potentially) long commute, reduces the environmental cost of running an office which is filled with multiple computers, printers, fluorescent lights, etc. According to some sources, the energy consumption of office equipment can be up to twice that of what is consumed at home.

 Team management and communication

-The key here is that all employees communicate as clearly as they can with each other and need to be precise with the information which they’re asking for or giving, since a lot of context can get lost (and asking a desk neighbor for some info can’t really be done).
+The key here is that all employees communicate as clearly as they can with each other and need to be precise with the information they’re asking for or giving, since a lot of context can get lost (and asking a desk neighbor for some info can’t really be done).

 LiveWebinar is another tool that can be used for team communication – our company team has been using the LW platform as a virtual office, working together and staying in touch while everyone works from the comfort of their own homes.
-In this way, keeping a sense of “we’re all in this together” becomes much easier, and communication becomes clearer as well.
+This way, keeping a sense of “we’re all in this together” becomes much easier, and communication becomes clearer as well.

 Time is money

-Many studies have been conducted concerning the impact of commuting on the overall health of workers, and the results are well, unsurprising.
-A study done in the UK found that the average workers’ roundtrip commute takes an hour, and 55% of those surveyed say that their commute increases their stress levels.
-Studies done in the University School of Medicine in Saint Louis and the Cooper Institute in Dallas respectively found a positive correlation between the length of a commute and an increase in blood pressure, another study found that driving more than ten miles (some 16 km) a day correlates with raised cholesterol and blood sugar.
+Many studies have been conducted concerning the impact of commuting on the overall health of workers, and the results are, well, unsurprising.
+A study done in the UK found that the average workers’ roundtrip commute takes an hour, and 55% of those surveyed said that their commute increases their stress levels.
+Studies done at the University School of Medicine in Saint Louis and the Cooper Institute in Dallas respectively found a positive correlation between the length of a commute and an increase in blood pressure, another study found that driving more than ten miles (some 16 km) a day correlates with raised cholesterol and blood sugar.

 What’s saved in time is also made up by productivity at home, and a happier worker.
-Some studies have also shown that commuting make people unhappy, and who can blame them?
+Some studies have also shown that commuting makes people unhappy, and who can blame them?
 Choosing between sitting down at home or in a local coffee shop versus standing in a packed bus or train for an hour seems like a no brainer, don’t you think?

 It's all in the balance